ICTU/quality-time/docs/src/usage.md

 The "{index}`Issue ID`" field can be used to enter the identifier of an issue in an issue tracker system.
 This can be used to e.g. track progress on resolving technical debt.
 See the [Issue tracker](#issue-tracker) section below on how to configure the issue tracker.

-The "{index}`Comment`" field can be used to capture the rationale for accepting technical debt, or any other information.
+The "{index}`Comment <pair: Comment;Metric>`" field can be used to capture the rationale for accepting technical debt, or any other information.
 HTML and URLs are supported.

 #### Reordering metrics